-Since long times ago, the artists of Lorestan, the city of Borujerd in particular, have been earning their livelihood through making various types of handicraft including rug, jajim, carpet and a valuable art piece deeply rooted in the province’s history called nickel silver crafts.
+Since long times ago, the artists of Lorestan, the city of Borujerd in particular, earned their livelihood through making various types of handicraft; to name rug, jajim, carpet- and the valuable art piece deeply rooted in the province’s history: nickel silver crafts.

-The crafts used to be among the most profitable careers in Borujerd making up for most parts of the old business in the region so much so that the Borujerd’s name and the crafts were associated with each other.
+The craft used to be among most profitable careers in Borujerd.
+It made up a large part of old business in the region, to the point that Borujerd’s name is associated with nickel silver crafts.

-There are various accounts on the history of the nickel silver crafts in Iran.
-According to one historical account, a small number of Iranian blacksmiths from Isfahan, Borujerd, Dezful and a number of other cities were dispatched to Russia to learn the art of making nickel silver crafts.
+There are various accounts on the history of this type of craft in Iran.
+One historical account says that a small number of Iranian blacksmiths from Isfahan, Borujerd, Dezful and a number of other cities were dispatched to Russia to learn this art.

-Meanwhile, according to some historical books, Iranians used to make nickel silver crafts under the Seljuk and Safavid dynasties and the art reached its climax during the Qajar dynasty.
+Meanwhile, according to some historical books, Iranians used to make the crafts under the Seljuk and Safavid dynasties.
+The art reached its climax during the Qajar dynasty.

 In some historical documents, a number of Borujerd artists are portrayed while working on nickel silver sheets.
-They used the sheets to make the basic items for an ordinary life.
-These artists came to be known as inkwell makers because they were the first artists who made inkwell from nickel silver sheets.
+They used the sheets to make the basic items for an ordinary life; and came to be known as inkwell makers because they were the first artists who made inkwell from those sheets.

 Nickel silver craft was registered as an intangible cultural heritage earlier this month.